Research

 • Why do people run for office?
 Exploring the political motivations of first-time candidates

-By M. Belén Abdala and Carolina Plescia
+Abdala, M. Belén and Carolina Plescia.

 Descriptively, office holders tend to represent a select few, often missing the broader diversity of the population.
 This raises a crucial question in the study of political representation: why do (some) individuals decide to run for office?
 While prior research has extensively examined political ambition and candidate emergence, most studies have focused on those already in the race or relied on hypothetical scenarios using convenient samples.
 To advance the discussion on what motivates people to run for office, we examine the political motivations of first-time candidates in the context of a real election campaign.